dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 You can drill down through relationships to include multiple levels of related data using the `ThenInclude` method.
 The following example loads all blogs, their related posts, and the author of each post.

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#SingleThenInclude)]

-> [!NOTE]
-> Current versions of Visual Studio offer incorrect code completion options and can cause correct expressions to be flagged with syntax errors when using the `ThenInclude` method after a collection navigation property.
-This is a symptom of an IntelliSense bug tracked at https://github.com/dotnet/roslyn/issues/8237.
-It is safe to ignore these spurious syntax errors as long as the code is correct and can be compiled successfully.

 You can chain multiple calls to `ThenInclude` to continue including further levels of related data.